-Sense of place, iconic species: All of the changes described above for species biodiversity were applied to iconic species as well, since iconic species uses a subset of the biodiversity species list.
+Sense of place, iconic species

+All of the changes described above for species biodiversity were applied to iconic species as well, since iconic species uses a subset of the biodiversity species list.
 In addition, we supplemented the global list of per-country iconic species for countries bordering the Baltic Sea with lists developed as part of the Baltic Health Index project because the global list did not include species for the Baltic Sea.
 Furthermore, to calculate trends in species risk, we identified the history of extinction risk from past Red List threat assessments for each iconic species and applied a linear model across the most recent ten-year period to calculate the mean annual change in extinction risk.
 This latter change provides a much more accurate assessment of the trend in status than the previous approach, which used categorical values of decreasing (-0.5), stable (0.0), or increasing (0.5).

+Clean waters

-Clean waters: We were able to improve our estimate of trends in ocean pollution using newly-available data that estimates the amount of land-based plastic waste entering the ocean [20].
+We were able to improve our estimate of trends in ocean pollution using newly-available data that estimates the amount of land-based plastic waste entering the ocean [20].
 For previous assessments, we inferred trends indirectly from changes in coastal population density.

 Changes to goal trend calculations

-We modified the calculation of goal trends to reflect the proportional change in status rather than the absolute change, which is more consistent with the way the overall OHI model is parameterized (see Section 4.3.1 in S2 Methods for an example calculation that explains the logic).
+We modified the calculation of goal trends to reflect the proportional change in status rather than the absolute change, which is more consistent with the way the overall OHI model is parameterized (Models: likely future status dimensions section in S2 File provides an example calculation that explains the logic).
 However, this change was relatively minor and had little overall effect on scores.
 As in previous assessments, we typically calculated trend by estimating the yearly change in status with a linear regression model (i.e., slope estimate) of the five most recent years of status data and multiplied this value by 5 to estimate the change in status five years into the future.
 In contrast to previous years’ calculations, for the 2016 assessment we divided the slope estimate by the earliest year of data used in the model to estimate proportional change.

 Changes to pressure calculations

 Of the 20 pressures tracked in global OHI assessments, we added additional years of data for eight.
 Data for each pressure were processed into OHI ‘pressure layers’.
 We also made improvements to how data were processed for 11 pressures (4 of the 8 with additional years of data and 7 others; Table 2).
 In most cases, the improvements to methods were minor (e.g., small changes to reference points) and had little effect on scores.
 Furthermore, there were major improvements to source data for fisheries-related pressures and sea level rise.
-Below we describe changes to the climate change and fisheries pressure layers (additional details provided in Table 2 and S2 Methods).
+Below we describe changes to the climate change and fisheries pressure layers (additional details provided in Table 2 and S2 File).
 We also added a new social pressure layer, the Social Progress Index [21], to complement the Worldwide Governance Indicators [22].

+Ocean acidification

-Ocean Acidification: Data used in the ocean acidification pressure layer for 2016 came from a global model of aragonite saturation state (Ωarag) at half degree resolution from 2005 through present [23].
+Data used in the ocean acidification pressure layer for 2016 came from a global model of aragonite saturation state (Ωarag) at half degree resolution from 2005 through present [23].
 Historical levels of Ωarag were modeled from 1880 – 1889, providing a reference point to calculate change over time.
 We aggregated these to mean annual values for the years 2005 to 2015.